 When should I harvest?

-On a separate page updated seasonally you can find out what is ready or nearly ready to harvest just now, and when and how to pick.
-This will also show you what the different vegetable plants looks like, and include a recipe.
+You can find out on our “Herbs on the High Street” page of our website where you can find out what is ready or nearly ready to harvest, and when and how to pick.
+This will also show you what the different vegetable plants looks like.
 If you’re passing and see something that you know is ready to be eaten then help yourself!

 Above: a last bit of weeding among the herbs and black kale.